About bamboo clothing

-I contemplated silk for a while; it’s really soft and comfortable to wear and whilst I love wearing my knitted silk roll neck, I don’t like hand washing it and it was pricey too!
-I’ve always loved the look and feel of wool but even the finest wool blends irritate my skin so that didn’t fit the bill either.
-My search for a fabric that offered all the qualities of silk but could be washed and did not cost the earth finally ended when I found bamboo!
+We contemplated silk for a while; it’s really soft and comfortable to wear and whilst we love wearing may knitted silk roll neck, we don’t like hand washing it and it was pricey too!
+We’ve always loved the look and feel of wool but even the finest wool blends irritate my skin so that didn’t fit the bill either.
+Our search for a fabric that offered all the qualities of silk but could be washed and did not cost the earth finally ended when we found bamboo!

 Benefits to the Wearer

-Fabulously Soft: Bamboo fabric is superbly soft and feels like a combination of silk and cotton.
+Fabulously Soft: Bamboo clothing is superbly soft and feels like a combination of silk and cotton.
 Bamboo fibres lay flat making a very smooth texture fabric – our bamboo viscose jersey fabric is extremely silky.
-In some of our fabrics we have combined the bamboo fibres with brushed cotton to produce an ultra-soft fabric against the skin – look out for our cosy range.
+In some of our fabrics we have combined the bamboo fibres with brushed cotton to produce an ultra-soft fabric against the skin with added warmth too and we call this our Cosy range which includes the Tattersal Blue Check Roll Neck.

-Regulates body temperature: Bamboo fabric helps regulate body temperature as it expands and contracts – it keeps you warm in the winter and cool in the summer.
+Regulates body temperature: Bamboo clothing helps regulate body temperature as the fibres expand and contract – it keeps you warm in the winter and cool in the summer.
 We’ve developed a range of fabric knits/weaves and weights to suit different uses and seasons.

-Moisture Wicking: Bamboo fabric is three to four times more absorbent than cotton, allowing it to wick and absorb perspiration away from the body, keeping you dry, comfortable and fresh all day long.
+Moisture Wicking: Bamboo clothing is three to four times more absorbent than cotton clothing, allowing it to wick and absorb perspiration away from the body, keeping you dry, comfortable and fresh all day long.
 You’ll notice this when you hang it out on the line to dry; it will be heavier than an equivalent cotton garment as it’s able to hold more moisture.

 Kind to Skin: The naturally smooth fibres of bamboo fabric lie flat against the skin, limiting skin irritation and sensitivity.
 It has a gorgeous shine and feels very luxurious.